 Location: Innsbruck is the capital of Austria’s Tirol (Tyrol) region.
 It is 185 kilometres from Salzburg and 165 kilometres from Munich (Germany).

-Where to stay in Innsbruck: Click here to search accommodation in Austria
+Where to stay in Innsbruck: > Click here to search accommodation in Innsbruck

 Further reading: Things to do in Innsbruck, Austria